 Keeping on top of your asthma management plan, working alongside your doctor or asthma nurse and making sure you take your inhalers or other asthma medications should help to control your symptoms.
 Making practical lifestyle choices is important too, like eating healthily, exercising and not smoking.

 It can also be beneficial to learn an asthma breathing technique.
-There are various breathing techniques that can help asthma and knowing how to breathe properly could help if something unexpectedly triggers an attack.
+There are various breathing techniques that can help asthma and knowing how to breathe properly could help if something unexpected triggers an attack.

 Information and support